-100mg doxycycline no better than oracea
+100mg a day of Doxycycline is no better than Oracea

 Collagenex is reporting today that Oracea is equally effective as 100mg of doxycycline.
 This latest press release is a culmination of a trial that we have reported previously – oracea plus metrogel, better than 100mg doxycycline plus metrogel ? and also a 2007 SkinMed paper; maximum effective dose of doxycycline is 40mg a day.